syself/hetzner-cloud-controller-manager/README.md

 * [Fix lb default for disable IPv6](https://github.com/syself/hetzner-cloud-controller-manager/pull/21/files)
 * [robot cache](https://github.com/syself/hetzner-cloud-controller-manager/pull/19)
 * [Support for robot](https://github.com/syself/hetzner-cloud-controller-manager/pull/1)

-If you update the Syself fork, please create two PRs for version updates and code updates.
-Mixing both in one PR makes things harder to understand.

 Files moved by upstream in their fork: